dondongwon/LPMDataset/README.md

 This repo is divided into the following sections:

 * `dataset` -- this directory contains more information on the dataset structure
-* `src` -- contains our experimental setup, including our proposed model `PolyViLT` and a dataloader that can be used to load the data
+* `src` -- contains our full experimental setup, including our proposed model `PolyViLT` and a dataloader that can be used to load the data
 * `preprocessing` -- scripts that can be used to automatically process the data